bahrus/xtal-element/README.md

 I hasten to add that [watching a group of properties doesn't](https://medium.com/@jbmilgrom/watch-watchgroup-watchcollection-and-deep-watching-in-angularjs-6390f23508fe) appear to be a [wholly new concept, perhaps](https://guides.emberjs.com/v1.10.0/object-model/observers/#toc_observers-and-asynchrony).

 Another benefit of "bunching together" property change actions: XtalElement optionally supports responding to property changes asynchronously.
 As a result, rather than evaluating this action 3 times, it may only be evaluated once, with the same result.
-Note that this async feature is opt in (by configuring the desired properties via "async" boolean setting).
+Note that this async feature is opt-in (by configuring the desired properties via "async" boolean setting).

 After experimenting with different naming patterns, personally I think if you choose to separate out these prop actions into separate constants, names like "linkProp4" is (close to?) the best naming convention, at least for one common scenario.
 Often, but not always, these property group change observers / actions will result in modifying a single different property, so that computed property becomes actively "linked" to the other properties its value depends on.
 So the name of the "property group watcher" could be named link[calculatedPropName] in this scenario.
 Not all propActions will result in preemptively calculating a single "outside" property whose value depends on other property values, hence we stick with calling this orchestrating sequence "propActions" rather than "propLinks" in order to accommodate more scenarios.